A. BASIS OF PREPARATION OF FINANCIAL STATEMENTS

 including the Accounting Standards notified under the relevant

-The financial statements are prepared under the
+The financial statements are prepared on accrual basis under the

-historical cost convention, except for certain fixed assets which are revalued, in
+historical cost convention, except for certain Fixed Assets which are

 liabilities on the date of the financial statements and the reported